kanishka-linux/ReadManga/README.md

 (Arch users can directly go to Release section or Package Folder,download appropriate pkg.tar.xz package and install it using 'sudo pacman -U pkg_name')

-(Ubuntu or Debian based distro users can also go to Release section or Package folder,download appropriate .deb package and install it using 'sudo gdebi pkg_name.deb' )
+(Ubuntu or Debian based distro users can also go to Release section or Package folder,download appropriate .deb package and install it using 'sudo gdebi pkg_name.deb'.
+If gdebi is not installed then install it using 'sudo apt-get install gdebi' )

 (If You've Already installed application using common method and now want to re-install it again using either .deb and .pkg.tar.xz or you want to try PyQt5 version, then first remove readmanga.desktop file located in '~/.local/share/applications/' and also remove config directory '~/.config/ReadMangaKA/src/')

+#Update ReadManga-2.0.0-1

+1. 'phantomjs' no longer required.
+The reader has it's version of headless browser with javascript support.

+2. 'wget' no longer required

+3. Proper implementation of multithreading, so as to allow proper pre-fetching of next page.
+As a result flow of reading will not interrupt as long as next page is available at the source site and your internet connection is neither down nor slow. {If your internet connection is slow or the source site is slow then you might have to wait after end of the page for the next page to show up.}

+4. Corrupt or Half downloaded pages will be reloaded automatically, if they are available at later time.

+5. Right, Left arrow key for navigating previous and next page, using these keys will free up the memory consumed by previous pages.
+Useful for low RAM machines.
+You can also use these keys after long reading session in order to free up the memory and delete previously accessed pages.

 #Screenshot
 ![ReadManga](/Images/sample.png)